tskit-dev/pyslim/docs/tutorial.rst

 Now, we wish to extract whole-genome genotype data for only 1,000 individuals.
 A typical way to do this would be to

+1. :meth:`recapitate` : The simulation has likely not reached demographic equilibrium - it has not *coalesced* entirely;
+   recapitation uses coalescent simulation to provide a "prior history" for the initial generation of the simulation.

 1. :meth:`simplify` : For efficiency, subset the tree sequence to only the information relevant for those 1,000 individuals.

-2. :meth:`recapitate` : The simulation has likely not reached demographic equilibrium - it has not *coalesced* entirely;
-   recapitation uses coalescent simulation to provide a "prior history" for the initial generation of the simulation.
+   This needs to come *after* simplification.

 3. :meth:`mutate` : This adds neutral mutations on top of the tree sequence.